 Energy system operators and regulators: TSOs, DSOs, ACER

 NGOs, Think Tanks, Energy Agencies, citizen groups and consumer associations

-The session's agenda is available here.
+The whole recording of the policy conference is available here.

 Watch here a video explaining the Triple-A scope, methodology and expected results!